 Mental health includes our psychological, emotional and social wellbeing.
 It is about how we feel and think as we go about our daily lives.
 Mental health determines the choices we make, how we handle stress and how we relate to others.

 Having good mental health is brought about through self-esteem and confidence and a sense of self.
 It’s important to have good mental health at every stage of life, from childhood, through to adolescence, moving forward into adulthood.

-According, to estimates, sadly only about 17% of US adults are considered to have optimal mental health.
+According to estimates, only about 17% of US adults are considered to have optimal mental health.
 Mental illness contributes to problems with behaviour, thinking and moods.
 Mental illness may be genetic, but life experiences can also affect mental health.

 Those with good mental health will automatically cope with stress and will continue to make meaningful contributions to their lives and to other people.
 They will realise and see their full potential.
 It is important for us individually to maintain and work at our health.

-Speaking from my own experiences, for those dealing with mental health issues including Depression, it is important they continue to try to develop coping skills, remain in a good solid routine so they’re familiar and comfortable with their daily routine, make sure they’re getting enough sleep.
+For those dealing with mental health issues including depression, it is important to continue to try to develop coping skills, remain in a good solid routine so they’re familiar and comfortable with their daily routine, make sure they’re getting enough sleep.
 They must also try to remain physically active and talk about how they feel so that others are aware of their struggles.

 Source: World Health Organisation